 Luckily for me, I kept going and eventually learned guitar IN SPITE of the rough start.

 I’m here today to save you trouble of going through what I did.
 Because it’s totally unnecessary and totally avoidable…

 Trust me, you will regret it if you practice sloppy.
 Guaranteed.
 I’ve been there, done that and I talk to guitarists all the time.
 I know what always happens to people who practice fast and sloppy (years of struggle).

 - Get an easy to play guitar (low action) so that you make learning as painless as possible.

 - Never practice guitar without accuracy.
 If your fingers feel stiff, STOP.
 That’s enough for the day.

 How to get started once you own a guitar

-Here is the best way to learn guitar starting out: Learn songs.
+Here is the best way to learn guitar starting out: Learn actual music, not techniques.

 Should you get a teacher?
 Depends.

 Having a teacher is usually good in the beginning because he can make sure you’re doing things physically right, and answer any questions you have.